perfsonar/docs/release_candidates/4.0rc3/_sources/install_debian.txt

 If you would like to configure the rules manually, then please review the `document here <http://www.perfsonar.net/deploy/security-considerations/>`_ on the ports that need to be open.

-Additionally, bwctl allows you to limit the parameters of tests such as duration and bandwidth based on the requesters IP address.
-It does this through a file called bwctl-server.limits.
-ESnet provides a file containing all R&E subnets, which is updated nightly.
-Instructions on how to download this file and cofigure pScheduler and bwctl to use it are described on the page :doc:`manage_limits`.
+Additionally, pscheduler allows you to limit the parameters of tests such as duration and bandwidth based on the requesters IP address.
+It does this through a file called ``/etc/pscheduler/limits.conf``  ESnet provides a file containing all R&E subnets, which is updated nightly.
+Instructions on how to download this file and configure pScheduler to use it are described on the page :doc:`manage_limits`.

 .. _install_debian_step5: